GregoireHebert/GregoireHebert.github.io/_posts/2018-12-12-SymfonyCon-Lisbon-2018.md

 ## Last talk I’ve seen is one from Kévin Dunglas about Mercure

 Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients leveraging the strength of http2, (which websocket can’t and won’t do), bringing to you a secure and fast multiplexed pub/sub system.
-Kévin did a demonstration through a application available at (symfonycon.les-tilleuls.coop)[symfonycon.les-tilleuls.coop] which is a joined-in clone where you can comment and rate talks during a conference and interact by pushing smiley buttons.
+Kévin did a demonstration through a application available at [symfonycon.les-tilleuls.coop](symfonycon.les-tilleuls.coop) which is a joined-in clone where you can comment and rate talks during a conference and interact by pushing smiley buttons.
 These buttons would trigger an animation that you can see on every screen subscribed to the mercure hub.
 A tool to keep a eye on!

 Feel free to contact me if you've got any question :)